EAGLE CREEK OVERLOOK GRP SITE

 Directions

-From Portland: Travel east on Interstate 84 for approximately 41 miles and take exit 41 (Eagle Creek Recreation Area), just past the tunnel.
-At the end of the off-ramp, turn left at the stop sign, then left again at the Interstate on-ramp following signs to Overlook.
-Proceed under the freeway and railroad tracks to the gate.
-From Hood River: Travel west on I-84 and take exit 40 (Bonneville Dam), as exit 41 has no westbound exit.
-Turn left at the stop sign, proceed under I-84, then immediately left onto the eastbound entrance.
-Travel east to exit 41 and follow directions above.
+From Portland, OR: Travel east on I-84 approximately 41 miles and take exit #41 (Eagle Creek Recreation Area).
+Stay in the right lane before the tunnel.
+At the end of the off-ramp, turn left at the stop sign.
+Turn left again at the Interstate on-ramp (follow sign to Overlook) and proceed under the freeway and railroad tracks to the gate.
+From Hood River/Cascade Locks: Travel west on I-84 and take exit #40 (Bonneville Dam), as exit #41 has no westbound exit.
+Turn left at the stop sign, proceed under I-84, then immediately left onto the eastbound freeway entrance.
+Travel east on I-84 to exit #41 and follow directions above.

 Amenities